 'Known' child adoptions are adoptions where the child and the adoptive parent(s) have a pre-existing relationship and the child is generally not available for adoption by anyone other than the adoptive parent(s).
 These include adoptions by step-parents, other relatives and carers (foster parents and other non-relatives).
-The number of these adoptions has fallen significantly over the past 6 years (Table 15).
+The number of these adoptions has fallen significantly over the past decade (Table 15).

 The majority of 'known' child adoptions are by step-parents wishing to incorporate children into the new family.
 The aim of step-parent adoption is to provide the child with a clear legal position and status within the new family arrangement (Tasmania DCHS 1994).
-Adoption by relatives other than step-parents is less common because most States and Territories have policies that promote the use of parental responsibility orders, rather than adoption, when placing children in the care of relatives other than parents (Stonehouse 1992).
+Adoption by relatives other than step-parents is less common because most states and territories have policies that promote the use of parental responsibility orders, rather than adoption, when placing children in the care of relatives other than parents (Stonehouse 1992).
 These types of adoptions are generally discouraged because of the confusion and distortion that may occur to biological relationships.
 For example, if a child were adopted by his or her grandmother, then the birth parent would become the child's sibling.

 In Western Australia, adoptions by relatives other than step-parents can occur only when the child has been in the care of the relative for at least 3 years.
-In all other States and Territories, legislative provisions allow for adoptions by relatives other than step-parents only in exceptional circumstances, that is, when a guardianship or custody order would not adequately provide for the welfare and interests of the adoptee.
+In all other states and territories, legislative provisions allow for adoptions by relatives other than step-parents only in exceptional circumstances, that is, when a guardianship or custody order would not adequately provide for the welfare and interests of the child.

-The main points to be noted regarding the 160 'known' child adoptions in 2001-02 are that:
+The main points to be noted regarding the 116 'known' child adoptions in 2002-03 are that:

-- 103 adoptions (64%) were by step-parents, 52 (33%) were by carers (this includes foster parents and other non-relatives) and 5 (3%) were by other relatives (Figure 2) - 79 adoptions (52%) were of male children and 73 (48%) of female children (Table 14) - 73% of 'known' child adoptions were of children aged between 5 and 14 years and there were no 'known' child adoptions of children under 1 year of age (Table 14).
+- where the relationship to the adoptive parent was recorded (103 adoptions), 72 (70%) were by step-parents, 29 (28%) were by carers (this includes foster parents and other non-relatives) and 2 (2%) were by other relatives (Figure 2) - 60 adoptions (59%) were of male children and 42 (41%) of female children (Table 14) - 64% of 'known' child adoptions were of children aged between 5 and 14 years and there were no 'known' child adoptions of children under 1 year of age (Table 14).

 The number of 'known' child adoptions decreased from 172 in 1998-99 to 140 in 2000-01 (Table 15).
-Between 2000-01 and 2001-02, however, these adoptions increased to 160.
-This increase was due to the increase in the number of carer adoptions which rose from 29 in 2000-01 to 52 in 2001-02 (Table 16).
-This is partly due to a change of legislation in New South Wales which encourages the use of permanency planning, particularly for children in long-term out-of-home care.
+Between 2000-01 and 2002-03, however, these adoptions increased to 160.
+This increase was due to the increase in the number of carer adoptions, which rose from 29 in 2000-01 to 52 in 2001-02 (Table 16).
+The number fell again in 2002-03, and this was partly due to a change in legislation in New South Wales which restricts the adoption of children by step-parents to children who are at least 5 years old and to where the step-parent has lived with the child for at least 3 years.